valentinradu/valentinradu.github.io/_posts/2015-11-11-error-handling-strategies-in-swift-part-2.md

 - swift lang
 ---

-Initially I wanted to wrap this up in a single post but as I was writing it I quickly realize that it will take at least two.
+Initially I wanted to wrap this up in a single post but as I was writing it I decided to split it two parts.
 This is the second part, if you're not familiar yet with error handling basics in Swift 2.0, feel free to start with [the first part](http://cocoaexposed.com/2015/error-handling-strategies-in-swift-part-1).

 Also, if you're not familiar with the composition operator from other functional languages (e.g. `>>` in `F#`), you can checkout this post on how to add it as a Swift infix operator.